 Social and Economic Empowerment of women and girls

 It also enables women and girls to ensure that water, sanitation and hygiene (WASH) services respond to their needs.
 For example, as their needs differ from those of men, it is important that they have a voice with regards to household expenditure on WASH.
-The reverse is also true: realising women’s and girls’ rights to SRHR and water and sanitation increases their ability to achieve their own social and economic empowerment.
+The reverse is also true: realising women’s and girls’ rights to water and sanitation increases their ability to achieve their own social and economic empowerment.

 What is Social and Economic Empowerment?